 Adverse Childhood Experiences (ACEs) have a tremendous impact on future violence victimization and perpetration, and lifelong health and opportunity.
 Now that you have learned about what ACEs are and how they impact the community, what do you do with information?
 Join this panel discussion to see how ACEs can be implemented in the nonprofit sector.
 Working together, we can help create neighborhoods, communities, and a world in which every child can thrive.

-Terri Allred, Southeast Minnesota regional coordinator, Minnesota Council of Nonprofits; Scena Dethlefs, mental health practitioner and Katherine Fitzkappes, mental health practitioner, Western Mental Health; and Tara Storts, chief operating officer, Sweetwater Revival
+Terri Allred, Southeast Minnesota regional coordinator, Minnesota Council of Nonprofits; Scena Dethlefs, mental health practitioner and Katherine Fitzkappes, mental health practitioner, Western Mental Health; and Samantha Nelson, founder, Sweetwater Revival

 Peer to Peer Conversation: Marketing and Communications

 Peer-to-peer conversation sessions are set up to provide an opportunity for attendees looking for an informal discussion on specific topics.
 Facilitators of these sessions are not experts, but serve to promote conversation in a way that brings out the expertise in the room.
 Join the conversation to hear from your peers, share your insights, and walk away with new connections and new ideas for nonprofit success.
 This session will focus on nonprofit themes around marketing and communications.